 C.V.A.--Chi Institute of Traditional Chinese Veterinary Medicine

 Dr. Amy Ward

 Dr. Ward was raised in Seattle, and always knew she loved animals.
 She graduated from Washington State University in 1996, and joined Northeast Veterinary Hospital in 2002.

 Her interests in veterinary medicine include acupuncture and orthopedic surgery.
 Outside of work she enjoys dog training, as well as arts and crafts.

 D.V.M. - Washington State University, 1996

 Dr. Kristin Wrycha

-Dr. Wrycha rejoined Northeast Veterinary Hospital in 2011, and is a partner in the hospital.
+Dr. Wrycha rejoined Northeast Veterinary Hospital in 2011.

-Her interests in veterinary medicine include opthalmology and soft tissue surgery.
-Outside of work she enjoys running marathons and spending time with her family.
+Her interests in veterinary medicine include ophthalmology and soft tissue surgery.
+Outside of work, she enjoys running marathons and spending time with her family.